New to Kendo UI for AngularStart a free 30-day trial

 Stacked Bar and Column Charts

 Stacked Bar and Column charts are suitable for indicating the proportion of individual values to the total.
+Use this sub-type when you need to show how parts contribute to a whole while preserving the absolute values.
 To select this series sub-type, set the stack property of the first series item to true.
 The setting of the stack property is applied to all series and you do not have to set the rest of the series explicitly.
 Yet, you can override the configuration per series.

 Series are plotted on top of each other.
 The stack value is the sum of all values up until the current series.
 Negative values are placed on a separate stack.